What type of content do you primarily create?

 2. WHOOP partners with creators to demo its watches

-Sometimes the best product demonstration videos don’t feel like ads.
+Sometimes the best product demonstration videos don't feel like ads.
 WHOOP, for example, uses a TikTok-style video produced by a creator to showcase its stress-monitoring watch in action.
+This authentic approach feels more relatable to viewers than traditional promotional content.

 The watch isn't the protagonist of the video.
 The story centers on the creator who uses her watch to monitor her stress as she watches the Women's World Cup.
 The video subtly shows how WHOOP watches work, the different color bands available, and what its reported stress levels actually mean.